 What is GDPR?

-General Data Protection Regulation (GDPR) is the European Union's (EU) legal framework for new data protection laws which comes in effect from May 25, 2018, The goal of these sweeping changes is to protect the data privacy and rights of the EU citizens, by setting guidelines for companies on how they can use and process personal data.
+General Data Protection Regulation (GDPR) is the European Union's (EU) legal framework for new data protection laws.
+They came into effect on May 25, 2018.
+The goal of this new regulation is to protect the data privacy and rights of the EU citizens by setting guidelines for companies on how they can use and process personal data.

 Does GDPR apply to my business?

-It goes without saying that since GDPR is an EU framework, all business based in the EU will have to be GDPR compliant.
-But the framework is far reaching and affects businesses outside the EU as well.
+Since GDPR is an EU framework, all business based in the EU will have to be GDPR compliant.
+But the framework is far-reaching and affects firms outside the EU as well.
 If you are collecting, recording, storing, using or processing the personal data from customers who are EU citizens, then you will need to be GDPR compliant.

 We would highly recommend consulting with your legal counsel about the full scope of GDPR and how it affects your business.

 How is PushOwl preparing for GDPR?